fabianishere/traceur/README.md

 # traceur
 Open-source raytracing engine written in C++

+## License
+The code is released under the MIT license.
+See the `LICENSE.txt` file.